LiveGameDesign/LiveGameDesign.github.io/_posts/2019-01-02-Live-Game-Design-Symposium.md

 | 16:30 - 16:50 | Future outlook                                                                              |
 | 16:50 - 17:00 | Concluding remarks                                                                          |
 | 17:00 - :wink:| Drinks                                                                                      |

+####Opening: Exploring the Design Space with Live Game Design Tools, Anders Bouwer
+The project envisions LIVE game design tools that have the following qualities:

+ * **Visual.** includes visual programming languages especially attuned to the expertise of game designers
+ * **Live.** provides immediate and continuous (live) results that are understandable and help gain insight
+ * **Feedback.** shows precise and intelligent feedback on mechanics, related dynamics (interaction and run-time), resulting aesthetics (gameplay), in order to make informed decisions.
+ * **Feed-forward** offers alternatives that can be inspected, picked and applied to focus the creative design process
+ * **Applicable.** examples and material to learn how to apply the tools

+Anders Bouwer discusses project results, and how tools such as these help explore the design space.